rlindooren/grpc-distributed-tracing-example/README.md

     // It will not be available for the threads that execute the asynchronous steps. final var span = Tracing.getTracer().getCurrentSpan();

-    // Passing on the span to a different method.
-This Future is executed by a different thread than the gRPC thread Future.sequence(createFutureForEachProduct(request.getProductIdsList(), span))
+    // Passing on the span to a different method (createFutureForEachProduct).
+    // This Future is executed by a different thread than the gRPC thread Future.sequence(createFutureForEachProduct(request.getProductIdsList(), span))
             .map(productsWithDetails ->
                     GetProductsWithPriceAndStockDetailsResponse.newBuilder()